liuggio/liuggio.github.com/_posts/2012-12-19-tvision-team-manifesto.md

 Any comment or help is really appreciated,

-please help me to improve this document forking the gist.
+please help me to improve this document forking this [gist](https://gist.github.com/4339207).